Doug Beattie: Political career

-After retiring from the army, Beattie joined the Ulster Unionist Party and was elected to Armagh, Banbridge and Craigavon District Council for the Portadown area in the 2014 local elections.
+Continuing with his Reserve service in the Army Beattie joined the Ulster Unionist Party and was elected to Armagh, Banbridge and Craigavon District Council for the Portadown area in the 2014 local elections.

 In May 2016, he was elected as an MLA for the Upper Bann constituency.

 Before the 2017 Ulster Unionist Party leadership election, Beattie was named by commentators as a possible contender to replace former leader Mike Nesbitt; however, in the end only Robin Swann ran, and was elected unopposed.
 In October 2019, after Swann announced he was standing down as leader of the party, Beattie ruled himself out of contention as the next leader and endorsed former Royal Navy commander Steve Aiken and served as Deputy instead.

 Beattie stood as a candidate for Member of Parliament for Upper Bann in the 2019 General Election.
 He came fourth, losing to Carla Lockhart of the Democratic Unionist Party (DUP).